-(i) All disclosures of subject inventions required by paragraph (c)(1) of this clause; (ii)An acceptable final report pursuant to paragraph (e)(7)(ii) of this clause; and (iii) All next the confirmation instance (1, 1)
+(i) All disclosures of subject inventions required by paragraph (c)(1) of this clause; (ii)An acceptable final report pursuant to paragraph (e)(7)(ii) of this clause; and

 (iii) All past due confirmatory instruments.

 (4) The Contracting Officer may decrease or increase the sums withheld up to the maximum authorized in paragraph (k)(1) of this clause.
 No amount shall be withheld under this paragraph while the amount specified by this paragraph is being withheld under other provisions of the contract.
 The withholding of any amount or the subsequent payment thereof shall not be construed as a waiver of any Government right.